Pone Kingpetch

-Pone Kingpetch (โผน กิ่งเพชร, RTGS: Phon Kingphet, [pʰǒːn kìŋ.pʰét]), born Mana Seedokbuab (มานะ สีดอกบวบ, RTGS: Mana Sidokbuap, [māː.náʔ sǐː.dɔ̀ːk.bùa̯p]; February 12, 1935 – March 31, 1982), was a Thai professional boxer and three time world flyweight champion.
+Pone Kingpetch (โผน กิ่งเพชร, RTGS: Phon Kingphet, [pʰǒːn kìŋ.pʰét]), born Mana Seedokbuab (มานะ สีดอกบวบ, RTGS: Mana Sidokbuap, [māː.náʔ sǐː.dɔ̀ːk.bùa̯p]; February 12, 1935 – March 31, 1982), was a Thai professional boxer and three time Undisputed World Flyweight Champion.

+Early life

+Pone Kingpetch (born Mana Sidokbuap) was the seventh of nine children born to Hoi and Riew Sidokbuap in the Hua Hin district.
+He attended Sathukarn Secondary School until the fourth grade before transferring to the Hua Hin District School, where he completed his ninth-grade studies.
+Kingpetch completed his secondary school education at Hua Hin Wittayalai School.

+Kingpetch was extensively involved in many sports.
+But his favorite sport was always boxing, going on to tell his friends he would become the first boxing world champion from Thailand.
+At the time, Chamroen Songkitrat had unsuccessfully challenged for the world bantamweight championship three times from 1954 to 1955.

+Boxing career

-Life and career
+Early career

+Pone Kingpetch turned to professional boxing and won the Thai flyweight title with a TKO victory over Kunoi Vithichai in April 1956.
+He defended the Thai title against Vithichai on October of that same year.

+In January 1957, Pone Kingpetch defeated Danny Kid in Bangkok to win the OPBF flyweight title.
+He made one title defense of the OPBF belt against Hitoshi Misako in September 1957.

+His ring name, 'Phon,' was given to him by his manager Thongthot Intharathat, the owner of the Kingpetch boxing gym.
+It was taken from the name of Major Phon Intharathat, Thongthot's younger brother, who had been a Free Thai member and was killed in the Palace Rebellion.

+World flyweight champion

 He became Thailand's first world boxing champion on April 16, 1960, when he defeated Pascual Pérez of Argentina at Lumphini Boxing Stadium in Bangkok for the world flyweight championship.

-In his second title defense he lost the title to Fighting Harada of Japan on October 10, 1962, via 11th-round knockout.
+In his fourth title defense, he lost the title to Fighting Harada of Japan via 11th-round knockout on October 10, 1962.
 Pone Kingpetch regained the world championship after outpointing Harada in a rematch on January 12, 1963.
-However it again proved to be short reign as Hiroyuki Ebihara knocked Pone out in the first round to become the new Flyweight champion of the world.
-In On February 14, 1963, with the creation of World Boxing Council, Kingpetch was named the first WBC flyweight champion.
+However, his second reign proved to be short, as Hiroyuki Ebihara knocked Pone out in the first round to become the new world flyweight champion.

+On February 14, 1963, with the creation of the World Boxing Council, Kingpetch was named the inaugural WBC flyweight champion.
 Several other champions had been named in some divisions while in others, the reigning champions fought for the inaugural title.
-In his final title win he defeated Ebihara in a rematch on January 23, 1964, to become a three time flyweight champion.
-After the win in Japan he travelled to Italy to defend his title against Salvatore Burruni, and lost a 15-round decision to the Italian in his final world title fight.
+In his final title win he defeated Ebihara in a rematch on January 23, 1964, to become a three-time world flyweight champion.
+After the win in Japan, he travelled to Italy to defend his title against Salvatore Burruni and lost a 15-round decision to the Italian in his final world title fight.
 He retired from the sport altogether in 1966 at the age of 31.
-Kingpetch died on March 31, 1982, from pneumonia and heart failure, He was 47.